Shin-C/pystata/README.md

 - 2. Use python to write stata do file following regression specifications
 - 3. Report regression results and re-read it into python

+# Stata required library (Install if you haven't done so)
+- ssc install reghdfe, ftools, esout

 ## Example (See example.ipynb for more details)

 ```python